Carroted/BetterPrefs/README.md

 ## Serialization

-Saves are serialized using `System.Runtime.Serialization.Formatters.Binary`'s `BinaryFormatter`.
+Saves are serialized using `System.IO.BinaryWriter`.

 ## Known Limitations